Alex Nimely: Manchester City

 Born in Monrovia, Liberia, Nimely began his career at Liberian Premier League side Mighty Barrolle, who won the league title in 2006.
 He moved on to Cameroonian side Coton de Garoua, who won the Elite One title in 2006, 2007 and 2007–08 seasons.

-He went on trial with Manchester City in December 2007 before going on to sign a four-year deal with the club in January 2008.
+He went on trial with Manchester City in December 2007 before signing a four-year deal with the club in January 2008.
 He helped City win the FA Youth Cup in 2008.
 He made his Premier League debut during a 6–1 win over Burnley at Turf Moor on 3 April 2010.
 He signed a new four-year contract with the club the following month.
 He featured in a 1–1 draw with Juventus at the Stadio Olimpico Grande Torino on 16 December 2010 that ensured City won their UEFA Europa League group; he was taken off for Pablo Zabaleta on 61 minutes.

 On 17 September 2011, he signed a three-month loan deal with Championship side Middlesbrough.
 His first appearance came in the League Cup three days later as "Boro" were beaten 2–1 by Crystal Palace at Selhurst Park.
-He went on to make nine league appearances at the club, though did not start another game.
+He went on to make nine league appearances at the club, though he did not start another game.
 On 12 January 2012, he signed a loan deal with Coventry City until the end of the 2011–12 season after manager Andy Thorn described him as a "hot young prospect".
 He scored his first goal in the English Football League on his "Sky Blues" debut in a 3–1 victory over former club Middlesbrough at the Ricoh Arena.

 On 10 January 2013, he signed on loan with Crystal Palace until the end of the 2012–13 season, with manager Ian Holloway stating that "I've admired him for a couple of years".
 He made his debut two days later, coming on as a substitute in a 1–0 defeat at Burnley.
 He played only one further game for the club before returning to the City of Manchester Stadium.